jeffng50/jeffng50-website/src/posts/welcome-to-my-blog.md

 ### How did I make this

 Mainly a lot of the building blocks are done in the prior attempt, it's still Svelte, and boy do I love Svelte and its ease to use but it doesn't have the maturity of React, in terms of its community and its robustness.
-A huge shoutout to Josh Collinsworth for his excellent [tutorial](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog#optional-finishing-touches-and-extra-features) on how to make a markdown-based blog on Sveltekit, it has helped me and countless others.
+A huge shoutout to Josh Collinsworth for his excellent [tutorial](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog#optional-finishing-touches-and-extra-features) on how to make a static markdown-based blog on Sveltekit, it has helped me and countless others.

 ### Tech stack